docker/machine/docs/index.md

 ```
 $ docker-machine create --driver virtualbox dev
+INFO[0001] Downloading boot2docker.iso to /home/ehazlett/.docker/machine/cache/boot2docker.iso...
 INFO[0000] Creating SSH key...
 INFO[0000] Creating VirtualBox VM...
 INFO[0007] Starting VirtualBox VM...
 INFO[0007] Waiting for VM to start...
 INFO[0038] "dev" has been created and is now the active machine.
-To point Docker at this machine, run: export DOCKER_HOST=$(docker-machine url) DOCKER_AUTH=identity
+INFO[0038] To point your Docker client at it, run this in your shell: eval "$(docker-machine env dev)"
 ```

 #### config